charleennewland/blog/kaizen_workshops.md

 - **Ensure all participants share a common understanding** of the goal's purpose;
 - **Utilize tools like the SMART criteria, benchmarking, and mind mapping** for effective goal definition;
 - **Regularly review the goal's relevance** and be prepared to make adjustments based on changing circumstances or new information.

-#### 2. Building the Avengers of Kaizen: Picking Your Dream Team, Cape Optional!

-Selecting the right team members is crucial for a successful kaizen workshop.You want to include people with knowledge of the process or area that you are trying to improve such as individuals who take part in the process, which will also ensure that they are taking part in selecting the appropriate solution ensuring a higher adoption rate resulting in a successful project.

-Here are some important points to follow when selecting a team:

-- **Select a team leader with strong leadership skills.** This individual should be familiar with Lean techniques and have the ability to explain them to team members on the fly;
-- **Include key stakeholders with a vested interest in the process** being improved, such as managers, supervisors, and employees directly involved in the targeted area;
-- **Include individuals with diverse skills** and expertise, meaning members from different departments who can provide unique insights into the entire value stream;
-- **Include subject matter experts (SMEs)** with in-depth knowledge of the specific process under review to propose effective solutions.

 #### 3. The Art of Gemba Walking: A Guide to Not Stumbling!